CartoDB/carto-selfhosted-helm/customizations/README.md

   httpsRouterEnabled: "false"
 ```

-Remember that CARTO only works with HTTPS, so if you disable this protocol in the Carto Router component you should configure it in a higher layer like a loadbalancer (service or ingress).
+> ⚠️ Remember that CARTO only works with HTTPS, so if you disable this protocol in the Carto Router component you should configure it in a higher layer like a Load Balancer (service or ingress).

 To add your own certificate you need: